Onyax at the event “Rome and water: the love story continues”

 This is the solution presented between Onyax, an Italian electronic design start-up, and the innovation sector of the ACEA group.
-An innovation widely described at the event “Rome and water: the love story continues”, an evening organised by Roma Capitale in the presence of the mayor Virginia Raggi and Acea CEO Giuseppe Gola.
+An innovation widely described at the event “Rome and water: the love story continues”, an evening organised by Roma Capitale in the presence of the mayor Virginia Raggi and the CEO of Acea Giuseppe Gola.

-The same evening saw the launch of “Waidy Wow”, the first app designed for water, the environment and sustainability, which can be used directly from a smartphone and allows citizens to find their way around and discover the history of Rome’s fountains, and the manager to monitor the entire water network.
+In the same evening there was the launch of “Waidy Wow”, the first app designed for water, the environment and sustainability, which can be used directly from a smartphone and allows citizens to orient themselves and discover the history of the Rome’s fountains, and the manager to monitor the entire water network.

-The event, held at the symbolic Roman site of the Gianicolo Fountain, brought together technology and memories of Italian cinema and music to accompany the digital and cultural journey of the world’s most precious commodity: water.
+The event, held in the symbolic Roman place of the Gianicolo Fountain, brought together technology and memories of Italian cinema and music join to accompany the digital and cultural journey of the most precious asset in the world: water.

 The first challenge faced by Onyax was to combine the digital management of the water network with the concept of “smart” devices, focusing on optimising space.

-The next challenge was to use new IoT technologies capable of remotely monitoring the “Nasoni”, the capital’s historic public water fountains, with a view to sustainability and circular economy through maximum waste reduction.
+The next challenge was to use new IoT technologies capable of remotely monitoring the “Nasoni”, the historical public water fountains of the capital, with a view to sustainability and a circular economy through the maximum reduction of waste.

-Finally, to perform a complete diagnostic of the water network, it was necessary to manage all parameters related to water quality and consumption, real-time geolocation of the Nasoni, and monitoring of individual IoT devices with dedicated reports.
-Thus, through Onyax’s IoT ACE (Acquisition and Ecosystem Control) platform, the data generated by the different sensors were aggregated and processed in the cloud in a single digital ecosystem.
+Finally, to perform a complete diagnostic of the water network, it was necessary to manage all parameters related to the quality and consumption of water, the real-time geolocation of the Nasoni and the monitoring of individual IoT devices with dedicated reports.
+Thus, through the IoT platform ACE (Acquisition and Ecosystem Control) of Onyax, the data generated by the different sensors have been aggregated and processed in the cloud in a single digital ecosystem.

 The low-power solution for 3000 Nasons

-The use of modern telemetry solutions, based on new LPWAN communication technologies (LoRA, SIGFOX, wM-Bus) and innovations such as NB-IoT (Narrow Band – Internet of Things), enable the monitoring of water distribution networks in the city of Rome.
+The use of modern telemetry solutions, based on new LPWAN communication technologies (LoRA, SIGFOX, wM-Bus) and innovation such as NB-IoT (Narrow Band – Internet of Things), allow the monitoring of water distribution networks of the city of Rome.

-IoT sensors, realised through low-power design techniques, will be installed in over 3,000 Nasoni located in the most important points of the Capital.
-These sensors meet the requirements of size (small integrated buffer batteries that guarantee energy savings) and simplicity of installation.
-Each sensor is able to detect physical parameters such as temperature, pressure, flow rate, and chemical parameters such as conductivity, turbidity and fixed residues.
+Inside more than 3000 Nasoni located in the most important points of the Capital will be installed IoT sensors, made through low-power design techniques that meet the size requirements (small integrated buffer batteries that guarantee energy savings) and ease of installation.
+Each sensor is able to detect physical parameters such as temperature, pressure, pressure, flow and chemical parameters such as conductivity, turbidity and fixed residues.

-Paolo Quarta, CEO of Onyax, points out that “The Waidy project allows us to combine our ability to make IoT sensors useful for measuring the chemical and physical parameters of water with ACEA’s needs for digitisation” – and adds that – “we are realising the world’s first case of interaction between smart water bottles and drinking fountains, guaranteeing a more capillary monitoring of the entire water resource distribution network, in order to reduce losses and save both energy and money”.
+Paolo Quarta, CEO of Onyax, points out that “The Waidy project allows us to combine our ability to make IoT sensors useful for measuring the chemical and physical parameters of water with the need of ACEA digitisation” – and adds that – “we are realising the world’s first case of interaction between smart water bottles and drinking fountains, guaranteeing a more capillary monitoring of the entire water resource distribution network, in order to reduce losses and save both energy and money”.

-The results obtained have immediately concerned concepts such as sustainability, comprehensive management of the water network and maximum usability by every single citizen.
+The results obtained have immediately concerned concepts such as sustainability, complete management of the water network and maximum usability by each individual citizen.

-In fact, through the digitization of drinking water supply points, it will be possible to monitor consumption, the state of water quality and any anomalies or malfunctions of the entire water network in Rome in real time.
+In fact, through the digitization of drinking water supply points, it will be possible to monitor in real time the consumption, the status of water quality and any anomalies or malfunctions of the entire water network in Rome.

-Thanks to technologies such as this, the Eternal City has become an example of a Smart City, with a digital solution that “has taken Rome from 15th to 4th place in the ranking of the most innovative cities in the world,” as Mayor Virginia Raggi cited in her closing speech at the event.
+Thanks to technologies like this, the Eternal City has become an example of Smart City, with a digital solution that “has brought Rome from 15th to thr 4th place in the ranking of the most innovative cities in the world,” as Mayor Virginia Raggi quoted in her closing speech.